 Crowdfunding is an Anglo-Saxon term that literally means: "collected from the crowd".
 It represents a type of collective financing implemented by a group of people who combine their resources to realize a project.
 Internet has brought this process to digital platforms.

 Putting money in a specific project selected through the use of an online platform means becoming a donor, a funder, or an investor, depending on the nature of the project in which one chooses to put his/her money.
-From this distinction, the four major categories of crowdfunding are generated:
+From this distinction, the five major categories of crowdfunding are generated.

 Donation crowdfunding: allows for economically supporting a specific social, environmental, etc. cause as an act of liberality.
 You are not expected to receive anything in return for your contribution.